Harishkumar39/Dementia-Detection/README.md

 ---

-**Key Features**
+### **Key Features**

-Machine Learning Inference: Utilizes a RidgeClassifier to categorize dementia status based on MMSE, eTIV, nWBV, and other clinical metrics.
+Machine Learning Inference: Utilizes a best model from the pipeline to categorize dementia status based on MMSE, eTIV, nWBV, and other clinical metrics.

 Automated Logging: Every inference is automatically logged to the prediction_logs table, capturing both input features and the resulting prediction.